What is the Arctic?

 Tara Arctic

-The young Tara team and CNRS researchers embarked in 2006 on an unprecedented human and scientific adventure: drifting with sea ice across the Arctic Ocean for 18 months in the wake of Nansen’s Fram, and conducting scientific research on climate change in collaboration with the European Commission.
+In 2006, the young Tara team and the CNRS embarked on an extraordinary human and scientific adventure: to cross the Arctic Ocean drifting with the pack ice for 18 months in the wake of the Fram, and to carry out scientific research on climate change with the European Commission.

 Completed